RJCarini/MarineMammalScience/README.md

 **Abstract:** Abstract of the article
 **Keywords:** Keywords submitted by the authors at the time of manuscript submission

-This data will contribute to a research project that will be presented at the World Marine Mammal Conference in Barcelona, Spain, in December 2019.
+This data contributed to a research project presented at the World Marine Mammal Conference in Barcelona, Spain, in December 2019.

 written by: